play-with-docker/play-with-docker.github.io/_posts/2017-04-01-docker-flow-proxy.markdown

 layout: post
 title:  "WebApps with Docker Flow Proxy"
 date:   2017-04-01 10:51:47 +0530
-author: "Sébastien Allamand (allamand)"
+author: "Sébastien Allamand (@allamand)"
 category: intermediate
 tags: [docker, webapp]
 terms: 2
 ---

-### Working with the class-room
+### Before anything How to use this course

 Please, validate the Google capcha to activate the shell on the right.
-Then, you can either copy by yourself commands, or you can click on grey boxes to automatically copy commands
+Then, you can either copy the commands yourself, or simply click on the grey boxes to automatically copy commands into the terminal.

 ```.term1
 echo 'execute command on node1!!'